Fainting: Symptoms, diagnosis and treatment

 Fainting can also be caused by the following:

 - Conditions that interfere with the parts of the nervous system that regulate blood pressure and heart rate.
-These conditions include diabetes, alcoholism, malnutrition and amyloidosis (where waxy protein builds up in the tissues and organs).
-If you take certain high blood pressure medicines, which act on your blood vessels, you may be more likely to suffer from fainting.
+These conditions include diabetes, alcoholism, malnutrition, and amyloidosis - where waxy protein builds up in the tissues and organs.
+If you take certain high blood pressure drugs, which act on your blood vessels, you may be more likely to suffer from fainting.
 If you are dehydrated, this may affect the amount of blood in your body and your blood pressure.
 This may make you more likely to faint.

 - Conditions that may cause unusual patterns of stimulation to particular nerves.
 These include micturition syncope (fainting during or after urinating), glossopharyngeal neuralgia (fainting due to inflammation and pain in a particular nerve to the mouth), cough syncope (fainting after intense coughing) and stretch syncope (fainting that occurs when stretching the neck and arms).

 - Hyperventilation.
-If you become intensely anxious or panicky and breathe too quickly, you may faint from hyperventilation (taking in too much oxygen and getting rid of too much carbon dioxide too quickly).
+If you become intensely anxious or panicky and breathe too quickly, you may faint from hyperventilation - taking in too much oxygen and getting rid of carbon dioxide too quickly.